 Location: Hilton Chicago, PDR 2

-Please join us for AHAA's Annual Business Meeting, your opportunity to hear in person about AHAA's initiatives and the new benefits the Board has been working on for our members.
+Please join us for AHAA's Annual Business Meeting, your opportunity to hear about AHAA's initiatives and the new benefits the Board has been working on for our members.
 The Board also wants to hear from you about how AHAA can best support its scholarly community.
 We look forward to seeing you there!